 See acknowledgment at the bottom of this page.

-ANTI's team: Tom Morgan, Endre Beretzen, and Vera Gomez for their valuable feedback and support.
-Thanks to my brilliant classmates Amy van den Hooven, Lena Charlotte Bienert, and Theodore Folstad for a fantastic work dynamic, constant feedback, and attention.
-My tutor, Hilde Kramer, for her compassion when I need it the most and engagement in my project, and Dóra Ísleifsdóttir for giving me perspective.
-I am grateful to Arthur Hureau for his kindness in consistently providing me with the best equipment.
-Cathrine Kramer, for your advice and vision.
-Geir Goosen for his endless support and belief in me and my work.
+A heartfelt thank you goes to my tutor, Hilde Kramer, for her compassion during crucial times and her engagement in my project.
+Dóra Ísleifsdóttir deserves recognition for providing me with valuable perspectives.
+I am grateful to Arthur Hureau for consistently supplying me with the best equipment.
+Special mention to Cathrine Kramer for her advice and vision, and to Geir Goosen for his unwavering support and belief in me and my work.

 Last but certainly not least, I express enduring gratitude to my husband, John Jamtli, for his infinite patience, care, commitment, support, guidance, and love.
-I dedicate this work and thoughts to my roots, my mother, Alba Luz.
-The light of my path.
+This work and my thoughts are dedicated to my roots, my mother, Alba Luz—the light of my path.